Using the ModSecurity Rules from Trustwave SpiderLabs with NGINX WAF

 The Trustwave_SpiderLabs rule set contains more than 16,000_rules for protecting various applications.
 The more rules there are, the worse the WAF performs, so it is crucial that you enable only rules that are relevant for your application.

 Inspecting the response body is not supported, so rules that do so have no effect.

 We configured ModSecurity Rules from Trustwave SpiderLabs to protect our application against WordPress‑related attacks.
 We also reviewed caveats for the

-For information about using the OWASP CRS with the ModSecurity WAF, see Using the OWASP CRS with the NGINX Plus with ModSecurity WAF.
+For information about using the OWASP CRS with the NGINX WAF, see Using the OWASP CRS with the NGINX WAF.